clarus/coq-chick-blog/README.md

     Definition server (path : Request.Path.t) (cookies : Request.Cookies.t)
       : C.t Answer.t.

 It handles an HTTP request and generate an answer using system calls to the file system.
-The type `C.t A` represents computations of type `A` doing I/O operations:
+The type `C.t A` represents a computation doing I/O operations:

     Inductive t (A : Type) : Type :=
     | Ret : forall (x : A), t A